subsquid/docs/docs/deploy-squid/monitoring.md

 # Monitoring

 Each deployed squid version exposes Prometheus metrics for external monitoring with e.g. Grafana.
-Each squid service exposes Prometheus metrics at the canonical `/${service}/metrics` route.
-For example, the processor metrics for a squid named `colonial-pink`, version `1` are available at https://squid.subsquid.io/colonial-pink/v/v1/processor/metrics.
-It works as well [production aliases](/deploy-squid/promote-to-production): https://squid.subsquid.io/colonial-pink/processor/metrics

 ## Processor metrics

+The processor metrics are available at `https://squid.subsquid.io/${name}/v/v${version}/processor/metrics`.
+It is also exposed for the [production alias](/deploy-squid/promote-to-production) at `https://squid.subsquid.io/${name}/processor/metrics`.

 The metrics are documented inline and include:
 - `sqd_processor_last_block`.
 The last processed block.